The 20 Best Books About Thailand to Read Before You Go

 16. Peek!
 A Thai Hide-and-Seek by Minfong Ho

 Perfect for toddlers and preschoolers.
-It’s a playful rhyming story that takes little readers through Thai villages and nature as a mother looks for her child.
-Super cute, and the artwork is rich in Thai detail.
+It’s a playful rhyming story that takes little readers through Thai villages and nature as a mother searches for her child.
+Super cute, and the artwork is rich with authentic Thai detail that even parents will appreciate.

 Peek!
 A Thai Hide-and-Seek